-As most of you know, Devin and I took a vacation to China last month!
-Our goal is to travel the world so we are slowly checking destinations off of our list.
-We found an amazing deal for a two week guided tour to China through the company Sinorama and couldn't pass it up!
-We normally aren't the type of people who choose to purchase guided tours and normally like to explore the different locations on our own but we decided to give it a go and I'm so glad we did.
-Sinorama was amazing throughout the whole process and there was literally no way we would have been able to see everything that we saw without them!
-Plus the John, our guide, was great!
+As most of you know, I took a vacation to China last month!
+My goal is to travel the world so I am slowly checking destinations off of my list.
+I found an amazing deal for a two week guided tour to China through the company Sinorama and couldn't pass it up!
+I normally am not the type of person who chooses to purchase guided tours and normally like to explore the different locations on my own but I decided to give it a go and I'm so glad I did.
+Sinorama was amazing throughout the whole process and there was literally no way I would have been able to see everything that I saw without them!
+Plus the John, my guide, was great!

 On to the things I learned and experienced.

 There are literally so many temples, pagodas, museums, throughout China that it's impossible to see them all in one trip.
 Along with all of the historical sites there are also so many neat shops and streets that you just want to stop and explore everything.

 Before going to China I was prepared that I would have to get used to using squat toilets but I was pretty apprehensive about it.
 However, they are actually super easy to use and really are a lot more sanitary.
 When I got back to the states, I found myself kind of missing the squat toilets.
 However, the normal Western style toilets were still available at hotels and some restaurants so you only had the squat toilet in public places.
 If you're going to China definitely bring along toilet paper, public restrooms do not normally have it.

 Skyscrapers are EVERYWHERE.